AAMIR22/MySQL/README.md

 # 2-DDL Constraints SalesDatabase

-This project demonstrates various Data Definition Language (DDL) commands such as CREATE, ALTER, DROP, and RENAME on a database named `Sales`.
+This project demonstrates various Data Definition Language (DDL) constraints.
+DDL constraints are rules enforced on data columns to ensure the integrity and accuracy of the data in the database.
+Some common DDL constraints include: PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL and CHECK.
+Here database named `Sales`.
 The operations are performed on a table named `Orders` with the following fields:
 - `Order_Id`
 - `Customer_Name`
 - `Product_Category`